fesabelilla/Books-Cabinet/README.md

 4. Registered User can sell their used books
 5. Registered User can buy old book
 6. Seller [Shop owner and Publisher] can sell new book
+7. Registered User can update their books price
-7. User can find book by their category[Used books and New Books]
+8. User can find book by their category[Used books and New Books]
-8. User can search book by book name or sub string of the book name
+9. User can search book by book name or sub string of the book name
-9. Everything is secured here[Password is encrypted]
+10. Everything is secured here[Password is encrypted]

 # Technology:
 1. HTML